Print Your Own Penis

-Welcome to the new column from award-winning comic author, novelist, and television writer Warren Ellis.
-Good Morning Sinners will look at the news stories of today and turn them into a vision of the future that is nothing less than 99 percent accurate.
+Welcome to the new weekly column from award-winning comic, novel and television author Warren Ellis.
+The column will look at the news stories of today and turn them into a vision of the future that is nothing less than 99 percent accurate.

 Somewhere, in some gilded bunker of the 1 percent, a very old, very rich man is laying plans to print himself a new cock.
-Perhaps one with cameras in it.
+Perhaps one with cameras in.
 And maybe a gun.

-On the other end of the scale, home 3-D printers like the Makerbot Replicator cost about $1,800 and can crank out several thousand different objects.
+On the other end of the scale, home 3D printers like the Makerbot Replicator now cost twelve hundred quid and can crank out several thousand different objects.
 It’s a start.
 (A cheaper machine, the Stratasys, was recently used to print off a gun, after all.)

 I don’t actually have a problem with that, but I am a full-on omnivore who is looking forward to being able to print off dolphin-and-mastodon sandwiches.
 You can, however, understand the reticence of those who gave up meat for ethical reasons being served a pork chop that’s been worked on a rack and then electrocuted for your pleasure.

 Meanwhile, at Harvard, a team of frightening people have engineered biocompatible robot flesh that can bond with human tissue and directly access the body’s electrical system.
-If successful, the body would treat these attached devices as organs to be operated by the central nervous system.
+In success, the body would treat attached devices as organs to be operated by the central nervous system.
 An utter blurring of the line between the synthetic and the biological.